lake-wg/authz/draft-ietf-lake-authz.md

 If ID_CRED_I is known by W, but authorization fails, the protocol SHALL be aborted with an error code signaling an access control issue, see {{err-handling}} and {{rest-voucher-request}}.

-If Fetch_CRED_U is true, W uses ID_CRED_I to try to retrieve the corresponding credential that is optionally sent in the voucher response, see {{voucher_response}}.
+If Fetch_CRED_U is true, W uses ID_CRED_I to retrieve the corresponding credential CRED_U.
+If retrieval succeeds, W MUST include CRED_U in the voucher response, see {{voucher_response}}.
+If the retrieval fails, W sends the voucher response without CRED_U.
+If Fetch_CRED_U is false, W MUST NOT include CRED_U in the voucher response.

 ### Voucher Response {#voucher_response}